 Ronald Hudson - Fotolia

-Every business looks for certain indicators that help better plan for or respond to what's coming.
+Every business looks for certain indicators that help better for or respond to what's coming.
 For Polydeck Screen Corp., that often means staying one step ahead of the weather.

 Historically, this has been a matter of instinct for the maker of mechanical screening solutions for the aggregate, coal and mining industries, with more experienced employees using intuition to decide when to reduce inventory and when to stock up.
 But, as the growing quantity of data the company collects has offered more potential insight into how best to manage this balancing act, management has looked to tap corporate performance management tools and financial analytics embedded in its various systems to help bring operational and financial data together.